MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/devenv-code-conversion.md

     Publish-NAVApp -ServerInstance BC150 -Path "C:\Program Files (x86)\Microsoft Dynamics 365 Business Central\150\AL Development Environment\System.app" -PackageType SymbolsOnly
     ```
 -->
-## Task 8: Create AL project for custom base application in Visual Studio Code and build
+## Task 8: Create and build an AL project for custom base application in Visual Studio Code

 In this task, you will create a AL project in Visual Studio code that you will use for building your custom base application extension based on your converted C/AL application.